 video will be fetched from multiple servers.

-By fetching most segments from Hola low-cost CDN, Hola reduces costs while improving performance.
+By fetching most segments from Spark low-cost CDN, Spark reduces costs while improving performance.

 These elements enable you to measure and improve your video performance.
 We believe that until today, CDN providers avoided discussing video user experience, since it was not possible to measure it well, and therefore, not possible to improve it much.